 "We have done our homework and we can now focus on La Liga, the King's Cup and the Club World Cup.
 We are very pleased.
 We have had some very tough and difficult matches recently and once we went 1-0 ahead we controlled the game."

-Those words should warm the hearts of Madridistas around the globe while simultaneously striking fear and terror into the hearts of all professional footballers in Spain, as they denote a team with a laser-like focus and intensity geared to match their superlative, otherworldly class.
+Those words should warm the hearts of Madridistas around the globe while simultaneously striking fear and terror into the hearts of every professional footballer in Spain, as they denote a team with a laser-like focus and intensity geared to match their superlative, otherworldly class.

-The fact that such focus is so evident when complacency could so easily seep into such an accomplished side is a huge credit to the magisterial, masterful work of Carlo Ancelotti.
-The Italian seems to effortlessly be making all the right decisions and he spoke, as Casillas did, about Real's ability to control the match, qualification, the importance of the superb Big Benz and other topics afterwards:
+The fact that such focus is so evident when complacency could so easily seep into such an accomplished side is a huge credit to the masterful, magisterial management of Carlo Ancelotti.
+The Italian seems effortlessly to be making all the right decisions and he spoke, as Casillas did, about Real's ability to control the match, qualification, the importance of the superb Big Benz and other topics afterwards:

 On the subject of the surging French international, he noted:

 "Benzema is enjoying a good run of form, I don't know if it is the best of his career, but it is his best form since I have been here.
 I really like how he works for the team, he is a really important player for us."

 Ancelotti spoke humbly about Real's record-shattering string of victories, also placing emphasis on focus and motivation:

 "What makes me happy is how the team is playing, how they prepare for matches and how motivated they are.
 Records are less important.
 They are nice, but I prefer to think about how we can win three points on Saturday."